OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 When spawning an npc from the yaml file it will automatically keep the usual default items that exists on the original prefab (including their unarmed attacks).
 To remove default attacks, weapons, clothes, and other items set ``GiveDefaultItems`` to false.
 This can then let you fully customize your NPC.

+If you wish to leave certain fields intentionally blank (like chest armor, hey I don't judge) you must specify these values with an empty string such as ``chest: ""`` to prevent some fields from randomizing.

 ```yaml
 npcs:
   -